 1970 World Cup Stars

 Anonymous series of 12, 1970 World Cup player circles.
 Round stickers with the player's

 head and name above and Counntry below image.
 Plain backs.
 Very rare!

 Size 60mm dia.
 PRICE GUIDE: £12.00

-1970 World Cup travel brochure consisting of 6 pages with Geoff Hurst pictured on the cover.
-Itinery of all the available tours to Mexico the cost and tours with a message from Geoff Hurst of West Ham and England on the back
+1970 World Cup travel brochure consisting of 6 pages with Geoff Hurst pictured on the cover. itinerary of all the available tours to Mexico and their costs with a message from Geoff Hurst of West Ham Unitedand England on the reverse.

 1970 World Cup Players

-Anonymous series of 100?, 1970 World Cup players printed onto Tin Plate circles.
-Round with the player's head and name and Counntry around image.
+Anonymous series of 100?, 1970 World Cup players printed onto tin plate circles, with the player's head, name and Country around image.

 Plain backs.
 Very rare!